voice91/express/docs/Architecture/005-import-excelsheet.md

 # Import Data from Excel Sheet
 ***

-## Extracting Data Related to Lenders, Contacts, and Lending Programs from Excel Spreadsheet
+- Extracting Data Related to Lender Contacts, Programmes & Institution from Excel Spreadsheet

-# Data Processing Instructions
+# Important Note

+> - When importing data from an Excel sheet, it is crucial to include unique identifiers (IDs) for each record, particularly for lenderProgrammes.
+IDs play a significant role in preventing data duplication and ensuring the accuracy of your dataset.
+> -  **Without proper IDs for lenderProgrammes, data duplication may occur**
+> - Please review and confirm that your Excel sheet includes the necessary IDs before proceeding with the import process.

 ## Without IDs